A shape-based heuristic for the detection of urban block artifacts in street networks

 In a similar use case but from a different field, Sanzana et al. \cite{sanzana_decomposition_2018} elaborate on the process of deriving hydrological response units for drainage network flow modeling and find that error correction is needed for ``bad-shaped polygons''.
 The authors classify face artifacts, formed by roads and footpaths, as ``sliver polygons'', a subcategory of ``bad-shaped polygons''.
 The authors further propose a method of polygon decomposition into smaller ``well-shaped polygons'', which, however, cannot be conceptually transferred from hydrological to street networks.

 Grippa et al. \cite{grippa_mapping_2018} develop a workflow for land use classification on an urban block level.
-The urban blocks are derived through polygonization of the OSM street network; the authors point out that some of the polygons do not represent actual urban blocks, and distinguish between ``urban blocks'' and ``sliver polygons''.
+The urban blocks are derived through polygonization of the OSM street network, which however brings about some artifacts, as the authors point out by distingushing between ``urban blocks'' (i.e., polygons correctly approximating urban blocks) and ``sliver polygons'' (i.e., polygons that do not approximate urban blocks).
 Sliver polygons are detected based on shape and size criteria, which are user-defined and not further specified or analyzed by the authors.
 To remove the sliver polygons from the data set, a semi-automated workflow, partially in PostGIS, is implemented.

 Ludwig et al. \cite{ludwig_mapping_2021} take up the approach by Grippa et al. \cite{grippa_mapping_2018}, as described above, within the context of urban green space identification from satellite imagery.
 So-called ``city blocks'', needed as units for the analysis, are derived through polygonization of the combined OSM networks of streets, railways, and waterways.
 To identify ``sliver polygons'', the authors take up the approach by Grippa et al. \cite{grippa_mapping_2018}, as described above, with an additional threshold criterion of minimum area.